Lymecycline

 Contraindications

-- Known hypersensitivity to lymecycline, other tetracyclines, or any excipient
+Tetralysal is contraindicated in patients with known hypersensitivity to lymecycline, other tetracyclines, or any excipient.

 Frequently Asked Questions

-How long does Tetralysal take to work for acne?
+How long does Tetralysal take to improve acne?

 Can I take Tetralysal with the contraceptive pill?

-Why do I need to avoid dairy when taking Tetralysal?
+Why should I avoid dairy products when taking Tetralysal?

 Dr. Ross Elledge